oldminecraftcommunity/NostalgiaCore-0.9.5/README.md

 (Special thx to GullCraft Network and DartMiner43)

-# Why should you NostalgiaCore to run a Minecraft Pocket Edition 0.8.1 server?
+# Why should you use NostalgiaCore to run a Minecraft Pocket Edition 0.8.1 server?

 • Items are dropping normally.